-8.6 Supplemental Summer Appointments.
+8.56 Supplemental Summer Appointments.

-- (a) Policy.
-Supplemental summer appointments, when available, shall be offered equitably and as appropriate to qualified employees, not later than five weeks prior to the beginning of the appointment, if practicable.
-Course offerings and summer assignments will be made taking into consideration programmatic needs, student demand, and classroom consideration programmatic needs available in each department or unit. - (b) Compensation.
+(a) Policy.
+Supplemental summer appointment, when available, shall be offered equitably and as appropriate to qualified employees, not later than five weeks prior to the beginning of the appointment, if practicable.
+Course offerings and summer assignments will be made taking into consideration programmatic needs, student demand, and classroom and budget availability.
+The criteria shall be made available in each department or unit.
+Supplemental summer appointments shall be made in accordance with Section 1012.945, Florida Statutes (the "twelve hour law").
+An employee's total FTE for instructional and non-instructional duties under a summer supplemental agreement may not exceed 1.0.

+(b) Compensation for Summer Instruction.
 Compensation for summer employment shall be twelve and one half percent (12.5%) of the employee's 9-month base salary for the first three credit hours of summer assignment, including teaching, research, and service; twelve and one half percent (12.5%) of the employee's 9-month base salary for the second three credit hours of summer assignment, including teaching, research, and service; and eight percent (8.0%) of the employee's 9-month base salary for the third three credit hours of summer assignment, including teaching, research, and service.
 Courses of greater or fewer than three credit-hours shall be prorated.
 Supplemental summer assignments, like those for the fall and spring semesters, include the normal activities related to such an assignment as defined by the department/unit and the nature of the course, including office hours, course preparation, curriculum development, lectures, evaluation of student efforts, academic advising, research, and department, college, and University committee meetings.
-Supplemental summer appointments also include activities such as thesis or dissertation supervision, directed individual studies, and/or supervision of student interns. - (c) When an employee is not provided a supplementary summer appointment, the employee is not obligated to perform any normal duty or activity for the university during the summer. - (d) Supplemental summer appointments shall be made in accordance with Section 1012.945, Florida Statutes (the "twelve hour law"). - 8.7 Overload Appointments.
-Overload compensation is defined as compensation for any instructional duties (e.g. teaching an additional course, workshops, a continuing education class, etc.) [CP7] in excess of a full appointment (1.0 FTE).
-Available overload compensation appointments within the University shall be offered equitably and as appropriate to qualified employees in sufficient time to allow voluntary acceptance or rejection.
-Compensation for overload appointments shall be no less than the adjunct rate for the employee's department, unit, or college.
-CP8] Courses of greater or fewer than three credit hours shall be prorated. - (a) An employee's overload compensation for teaching a three credit hour course in a premium tuition program shall be eleven and one half percent (11.5%) of the mean academic year salary of the tenured and tenure-earning employees in the employee's department/unit.
+Supplemental summer appointments also include activities such as thesis or dissertation supervision, directed individual studies, and/or supervision of student interns.